open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 spelling: cSpell:ignore distro mkdir uninstrumented virtualenv
 ---

-Automatic instrumentation with Python uses a Python agent binary that can be attached to any Python application.
+Automatic instrumentation with Python uses a Python agent that can be attached to any Python application.
 It dynamically injects bytecode to capture telemetry from many popular libraries and frameworks.

 ## Setup